weavler/mac-preparation/README.md

 ```
 Then run `source ~/.bash_profile`

-Now you have setup virtual environment for python and there are 2 ways to create virtualenv
+Now you have installed virtual environment for python and there are 2 ways to create virtualenv

-1. To create virtualenv inside the project directory, just run `virtualenv env`
+1.  - To create virtualenv inside the project directory, just run `virtualenv env`
-To activate the virtualenv you have created, here `env`, run `source env/bin/activate`
+    - To activate the virtualenv you have created, here `env`, run `source env/bin/activate`
-To deactivate, simply run `deactivate`
+    - To deactivate, simply run `deactivate`

-2. To create virtaulenv with virtualenvwrapper, run `mkvirtualenv env` the enviroment
+2.  - To create virtaulenv with virtualenvwrapper, run `mkvirtualenv env`
-will be setup in your `~/Envs`, the `WORKON_HOME`.
-Then from anywhere you can access
+      the enviroment will be setup in your `~/Envs`, the `WORKON_HOME`.
-the virtual environemt by running `workon env`
+    - Then from anywhere you can access the virtual environemt by running `workon env`

 ## NodeJS